How to Get More Visitors to Your Site Using Google!

 In this section, I’ll provide an overview and also some answers to some critical SEO questions.

-Step 3) Create content related to keywords you wish to rank
+Step 3) Create high-quality content related to keywords you wish to rank.

 Step 5) The next step is to beat your competition!